miragejs/ember-cli-mirage/docs/latest/defining-routes.md

 }
 ```

+Be sure to `import Mirage from 'ember-cli-mirage'` at the top of your config file.

 ---

 That's the essentials of defining your routes.
-Next, you'll learn how to seed your database with some starting data, both in development and testing.
+Next, you'll learn how to seed your database with some starting data, both in development and within tests.